 Despite the evident benefits of structure representations, relatively little is known about how people infer/learn these structures in the first place.
 There is evidence that people are able to parse temporal streams of evidence into clusters, and use these temporal associations to infer relationships across states (Schapiro et al., 2012, 2016), with this statistical learning predicting tendencies for model-based planning (Potter, Bryce, & Hartley, 2017).
 The premise of such learning is that individuals are exposed to the full sequence of states in temporal order, and that such exposure enables individuals to extract statistical properties that support structure inference.
-However, it is also known that animals can make judgments regarding states without ever experiencing transition between these states (Honey & Hall, 1989; Davis, 1992; Bunsey and Eichenbaum, 1996), and that this is also related to model-based planning (Doll, Shohamy, & Daw, 2015).
+However, it is also known that animals can make judgments regarding states without ever experiencing transition between these states (Bunsey & Eichenbaum, 1996; Davis, 1992; Honey & Hall, 1989), and that this is also related to model-based planning (Doll, Shohamy, & Daw, 2015).
 This previous research suggests that in addition to developing structure representations based on statistical properties of temporal sequences, individuals can also integrate across separate experiences.
 Therefore, it is essential to probe structure inference using complex tasks that require participants to carry out inferential processes based on disjoint information in order to piece together an overall structure.
-Our task fills this gap by 1) requiring learning of multi-step, branched associations and 2) navigation of this branched structure at test time, as opposed to the "greedy" encoding during learning.
+Our task fills this gap by 1) exposing participants to multi-step, branched associations and 2) examining their speed and accuracy at making surprise judgments about relative distances in this structure.
 In our experiment, participants made judgments about routes through a graph they had never directly observed, rather than judging which two items are better (as in tasks measuring transitivity) or whether two items are similar (as in tasks measuring equivalence).
+An important question for future research is whether these judgments are supported by computations performed solely during the exposure phase ("encoding"), solely during the test phase ("retrieval"), or some mixture of the two.
 Furthermore, our design allows us to extract specific patterns of behavior that serve as markers of underlying search/inference processes, for instance by examining how decision times scale with node distance.
 These properties enable our task to uncover aspects of the inference process that would be difficult to ascertain with existing methods for studying structure inference.

+4.2.
 Does structure inference constrain goal-directed behavior?